8-Bit Theater: Creation

 8-Bit Theater began in March 2001.
 It was one of the first sprite comics, a comic made by using pre-existing video game graphics.
 In one interview, Brian Clevinger said that he had had the idea of doing a sprite comic but had not acted on it until someone sent him a link to the sprite comic Bob and George which inspired him to try it himself.
 Clevinger also said that he lacked drawing skills, which made a sprite comic attractive.
 Clevinger used the comics as part of a college assignment, saying that "8-Bit Theater began as an excuse to essentially do nothing and get college credit for it".
 Clevinger originally intended to use 8-Bit Theater to adapt multiple NES games, such as Metroid and River City Ransom, but ultimately stuck with Final Fantasy because "everyone liked the FF one so much."

-8-Bit Theater uses sprites from the first Final Fantasy game for the NES, as well as other games, though Clevinger often altered the sprites, added effects, and created original backgrounds, as well as using other pre-existing images from the internet.
+8-Bit Theater uses sprites from the first Final Fantasy game for the NES though Clevinger often altered the sprites, added effects, and created original backgrounds, as well as using other pre-existing images from the internet.
 The comic sometimes used 16-bit or 32-bit sprites to depict more powerful creatures.
 While most speech bubbles are white with black text, colored bubbles or text are sometimes used to give an impression of the voice.
 The use of video game assets was unauthorized use of copyrighted material, but as of 2004 Clevinger had not heard directly from the copyright owners of the images.
 In 2004, Clevinger said that if he was to do it over again, he would not have done a sprite comic because of the limitations of pre-existing art and the copyright issues, but continued to produce 8-Bit Theater because "it's paying the bills...
 And also, as much as I complain about the limiting factors, it's a lot of fun and I enjoy finding new ways to approach the material".

-The comic also included original artwork created by Lydia Tyree and Kevin Sigmund, who contributed hand drawn art and custom sprites respectively.
-The final page of the comic, an epilogue, was drawn by Matt Speroni.
+The comic also included original artwork created by Lydia Tyree and Kevin Sigmund, The final page of the comic, an epilogue, was drawn by Matt Speroni.